It strengthens your core. It makes your body agile. It aligns your body with your mind and soul.

 Hold posture for several long, deep breaths (30 seconds to 1 minute).
 Inhale as you come up, then repeat with your other leg forward.

-Aptly named after the fierce warrior, this Asana builds stamina and endurance, strengthens your legs, ankles and opens your chest and shoulders.
+Aptly named after the fierce warrior, this asana builds stamina and endurance, strengthens your legs and ankles, and opens your chest and shoulders.